Christmas Markets in Germany: 20 Best Markets to Visit

 What specialities should you try?

-Mulled wine (Glühwein), bratwurst, gingerbread, Stollen cake, and roasted chestnuts are classics you simply can’t miss.
+Glühwein (mulled wine), bratwurst, gingerbread, Stollen cake, and roasted chestnuts are absolute classics you shouldn’t miss.

-Most cities are well connected by train and road.
-From the UK, you can fly to major German hubs like Berlin, Munich, Cologne, or Düsseldorf, and then take regional trains to your destination.
+Most cities are well connected by train and motorway.
+From the UK, you can fly from London to major German cities like Berlin, Munich, Cologne, or Düsseldorf with airlines such as Ryanair, easyJet, British Airways, or Eurowings.

 Which markets are best for children?

-The markets in Leipzig and Seiffen offer great activities for children, such as carousels and ornament-making workshops.
+The markets in Leipzig and Seiffen are particularly family-friendly, offering activities for children such as carousels and ornament-making workshops.

 Tips and Tricks for Your Vacation